AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 CLInic is tailored specifically for clinic assistants like yourself!
 Our goal?
 To create a seamless appointment management experience, allowing you more time to focus on what truly matters - your patients!

 We understand that managing appointments in a clinic can be complex, but with CLInic, we hope to simplify this process for you.
 No more struggling with messy user interfaces and having too many buttons to click!
-Our user-friendly interface and intuitive commands make it easy for you to keep track of your patients and their appointments.
+Our user-friendly interface and intuitive commands make it easy for you to:
+* Manage patient's data
+* Register appointments for patients
+* Track the completion rate for appointments

 So, let's get started!
 Whether you're familiar with the Command Line Interface (CLI) or need a bit of guidance, we're here to guide you every step of the way.
 Follow this User Guide to uncover the potential of CLInic!